UtkarshVerma/hugo-dream-plus/CONTRIBUTING.md

 The following is a set of guidelines for contributing to Dream Plus theme, which is hosted by [UtkarshVerma](https://www.github.com/UtkarshVerma/hugo-dream-plus) on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

+**NOTE: PRs and Issues must be described according to their respective templates while submitting an issue/PR.
+Fail to do so, and there'll be no response/support from the maintainers whatsoever!**

 ---

 ### Table of Contents